Maths at Ladybarn

 In year 4, we introduce the grid method in order to break multiplication down into smaller steps when dealing with larger numbers.
 For division we use the ‘chunking’ method which involves repeatedly taking away large ‘chunks’ of the number they are dividing by.

-By year 6, the children use the more formal long multiplication and division methods.
+By years 5 and 6, the children use the more formal long multiplication and division methods.

 Year 2 Multiplication